Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 Current wheezing means noisy breathing, chest tightness, or shortness of breath in the past few days, even if symptoms are usually mild.

-If this applies to your child, please do not proceed and seek advice from your GP or immunisation provider.
+If this applies to your child, please do not proceed with booking and seek advice from your GP or immunisation provider.
 An injectable influenza vaccine may be more suitable.

-The nasal spray flu vaccine has been used safely in children in the UK for many years.
-Some of the information used for screening and consent is based on this well-established UK guidance, to help ensure clear and evidence-based decisions while this program is newer in Australia.
+The nasal influenza vaccine has been used safely in children in the UK for many years.
+Some of the information used for screening and consent is based on this established UK guidance, to support clear and evidence-based decision-making while this program is newer in Australia.

 Asthma and nasal spray flu vaccine – clinical guidance (UK)